Bayesian polarization calibration and imaging in very long baseline interferometry

-Compared to the \texttt{CLEAN} method, our approach provides physically realistic images that satisfy positivity of flux and polarization constraints and can reconstruct complex source structures composed of various spatial scales.
-In contrast to conventional imaging and calibration methods, our method systematically accounts for calibration uncertainties in the final images and provides uncertainties of Stokes images and calibration solutions.} {Our Bayesian polarization calibration and imaging method explores the posterior distribution of calibration solutions and reconstruct physically plausible high-resolution images from VLBI data.
+Compared to the \texttt{CLEAN} method, our approach provides physically realistic images that satisfy the positivity of the total intensity and polarization constraints and can reconstruct complex source structures composed of various spatial scales.
+In contrast to conventional imaging and calibration methods, our method systematically accounts for calibration uncertainties in the final images and provides uncertainties of Stokes images and calibration solutions.} {Our Bayesian polarization calibration and imaging method explores the posterior distribution of calibration solutions and reconstructs physically plausible high-resolution images from VLBI data.
 The automated Bayesian approach for calibration and imaging will be able to obtain high-fidelity polarimetric images using high-quality data from next-generation radio arrays.
 The pipeline developed for this work is publicly available.}

 \keywords{techniques: interferometric - techniques: image processing - techniques: high angular resolution - methods: statistical - polarization - galaxies: active - galaxies: jets}